TL;DR

 There are different approaches to quantitative statistical analysis—descriptive and inferential.

-For the purposes of this guide, we’ll be focusing on inferential statistics within quantitative user research analysis.
+For the purposes of this guide, we’ll focus on inferential statistics within quantitative user research analysis.
 But before jumping into the methods of evaluating quantitative data, here are key terms you’ll need to know:

-• Sample: A subset of people that are relevant to the study, chosen from your complete population
+- Sample: A subset of people who are relevant to the study, chosen from your complete population

 T-tests